How to Send Emails with PHP Mail() Function and PHP Mailer

 $from = "mymail@myawesomedomain.tld";

-This line should contain the sender’s email address.
-Most hosting providers forbid adding random email addresses here, as it can be used for spoofing.
-Thus, it’s better to use one with your domain name to execute the script successfully.
+This line contains the sender’s email address.
+Most hosting providers forbid adding random email addresses here due to spoofing risk.
+Therefore, it’s better to use one with your domain name to execute the script successfully.

 $to = "recipient@domain.tld";

 The recipient’s email address goes here.
-To deliver a message to multiple recipients, separate the email addresses with commas.
+Separate the email addresses with commas if you want to send multiple emails.

 $subject = "Checking PHP mail";